 "Teachers that communicate with the student; acknowledge that they are experiencing difficulty, but that there are ways to overcome this difficulty, seem to have more success.
 The teacher lets the student know that they want them to achieve and assures them that they will be taught the skills necessary to achieve.”

-All these years later, researchers within education are still drawing similar conclusions.
-Data from the 2015 global 'Program for International Student Assessment' (PISA) found that students who received positive feedback and self-belief from their teachers performed 68.2% better than students who had limited interactions with their teachers.
+Other researchers draw similar conclusions.
+Data from PISA's (Program for International Student Assessment) 2015 research found that students who received positive feedback and self-belief from their teachers performed 68.2% better than students who had limited interactions.

 “We have to take into account, that many students within VET, especially those classed as 'at-risk’ aren’t attracted to mainstream or higher education, where this ‘classroom’ style of learning is most prevalent.
-The classroom environment provides little in the way of stimulus and assistance, and eventually these conditions become so overwhelming that the at-risk student becomes disengaged and eventually leaves the system,” Smith commented.
+The classroom environment provides little in the way of stimulus and assistance, and eventually these conditions become so overwhelming that the at-risk student becomes disengaged and eventually leaves the system”

-When evaluating or devising appropriate assessment tools, Insources also recommend training organisations consider the following parameters:
+When evaluating or creating assessment tools, Insources also recommend that trainers consider the following:

 It can be difficult to keep at-risk students engaged in their course, but with the attitude, tools, and assessments, trainers can transform them from downcast strugglers, to confident achievers.

 VET moves fast.
 Stay informed, with blogs straight to your inbox.